Prevailing WageContact: Wage and Hour Program 517-284-7800

 The Prevailing Wage Law requires that every contractor and subcontractor post a copy of the prevailing rates prescribed in the contract at the construction site.

-An accurate record showing the name, occupation, and the wages and benefits paid to each construction mechanic must be kept by the employer, and made available to the department for inspection, upon request.
+An accurate record showing the name, occupation, and the wages and benefits paid to each construction mechanic must be kept by the employer, and made available to the Department or the Contracting Agent for inspection, upon request.

 A worker who has not been paid the prevailing rate on a state project may file a complaint with the Wage & Hour Division.
 The department will investigate and attempt to resolve the complaint informally.
 If voluntary resolution is not successful, the complainant will be referred to the prosecuting attorney for enforcement action.